goanalog/hissmaster/README.md

-# Tape Loop Architect
+# Tape Loop Lab

-A lightweight web exploration of analog tape-loop concepts.
-Adjust loop duration and playback speed, browse non-skeuomorphic typologies, and survey creative tactics inspired by long-form tape manipulation.
+A cassette-inspired loop sandbox.
+Load audio into the deck, adjust transport direction, speed, and routing posts, and watch the virtual tape path respond in real time.

 ## Getting started